vdugeri/UrbanDictionary/README.md

 Please check out [CONTRIBUTING](CONTRIBUTING.md) file for detailed contribution guidelines.

 ## Credits
-Open-source Evangelist is maintained by `Verem Dugeri`.
+Urban dictionary is maintained by `Verem Dugeri`.

 ## License
 Urban dictionary is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for more details.